shader-slang/spec/types.md

 Every type has either known or unknown size.
 Types with unknown size arise in a few ways:

-\begin{enumerate}
-  \item{An unknown-size array type has unknown size}
+* An unknown-size array type has unknown size
-  \item{A structure type has unknown size if any field type has unknown size}
+* A structure type has unknown size if any field type has unknown size
-\end{enumerate}

 The use of types with unknown size is restricted as follows:

-\begin{enumerate}
-  \item{A type with unknown size cannot be used as the element type of an array}
+* A type with unknown size cannot be used as the element type of an array
-  \item{A type with unknown size can only be used as the last field of a structure type}
+* A type with unknown size can only be used as the last field of a structure type
-  \item{A type with unknown size cannot be used as a generic argument to specialize a user-defined type, function, etc. Specific built-in generic types/functions may support unknown-size types, and this will be documented on the specific type/function.}
+* A type with unknown size cannot be used as a generic argument to specialize a user-defined type, function, etc. Specific built-in generic types/functions may support unknown-size types, and this will be documented on the specific type/function.
-\end{enumerate}